p4lang/behavioral-model/README.md

     make check

-**If you get a nanomsg error when running the tests (make check), try running them as sudo**
+**If you get a nanomsg-nng error when running the tests (make check), try running them as sudo**

 ### cmake-based build